sriksmachi/openai-samples/azure-quiz/readme.md

 This tool is capable of generating sample questionnaire on Azure Topics prompted by the user.
 It also validates each response and also provides descriptive answer for each generated question.
 It helps in screening candidates on Azure Knowledge & training purposes.

 _Note: The tool is an MVP, it is not production ready.
-It is developed to create knowledge on building applications using Azure Open AI, the models hallucinate at times so does the application :)._
+It is developed to create knowledge on building intelligent applications using Azure Open AI, the models hallucinate at times so does the application :)._

 _Note: The topics to generate Questionnaire is not limited to Azure, it can generate on any topic.
-Azure here is an example, in more realistic case the questionnare is generated from existing knowledge base which could be internal to the company._
+Azure here is an example, in more realistic case the questionnare can be generated from existing knowledge base which could be internal to the company._

 ## Functional Flow.